 The RWSP provides a framework for future water management decisions in the District and demonstrates how water demands can be met through a combination of alternative water sources, fresh groundwater and water conservation measures.

 The District’s first RWSP was published in 2001 and is updated every five years.
-The District updates the RWSP with significant public comment to ensure all stakeholders with the opportunity for input.
+Updates to the RWSP are completed with significant public comment to ensure all stakeholders are provided opportunity for input.

-For the 2015 RWSP, the District held public workshops, with live webcasting, to provide status updates, answer questions and solicit public comment.
-The District also developed this webpage to provide public drafts of the documents, advertise public workshops, and solicit comments from all interested stakeholders including the public.
-This process helped shape the final RWSP.
-Development of the 2020 RWSP will be initiated later this year.
+For the draft 2020 RWSP, the District will hold online public webinars to provide status updates, answer questions and solicit public comment.
+This webpage was developed to provide public drafts of the documents, list public webinars, and solicit comments from all interested stakeholders including the public.
+This process for update of the RWSP was designed to afford the greatest opportunity for public and stakeholder input to help us shape the final RWSP.